UCI students who speak and read Korean can take a placement exam or an exemption exam to satisfy Category VI and VIII General Education requirements.

 Each course series assumes that students know the content covered in previous levels, so you need to review the textbooks for previous levels.
-You should have an active vocabulary and some knowledge of grammar that enables you to perform the following tasks: exchange common greetings; tell time; talk about the weather, family and studies; talk about your likes, dislikes, and interests; inquire about a price; make choices; make a suggestion or give advice; make a comparison; inquire about locations and give directions; state your opinion and make comments; and handle reasonably complicated survival situations.
+You should have an active vocabulary and some knowledge of grammar the enables you to perform the following tasks: exchange common greetings; tell time; talk about the weather, family, and studies; talk about your likes, dislikes, and interests; inquire about locations and give directions; state your opinion and make comments; and handle reasonable complicated survival situation.

 For this test you should know the following fundamentals of Korean grammar:

-Four sentence types: descriptive, interrogative, imperative, and propositive (positive and negative)
+- Four sentence types: descriptive, interrogative, imperative, and prepositive (positive and negative)

 You will have one hour to answer 60 multiple-choice questions.

 8. How long are the results valid?